mahin-rahman-09/Rutin/README.md

   placeholder price and a waitlist capture
 - A **language toggle** (top-right corner: `EN / বাংলা`) that switches the entire quiz and report between English and Bangla, instantly, no reload

+## Before you go live — three things to fill in

+**1. Social share preview (Open Graph)**
+In `index.html`, replace every `REPLACE_WITH_YOUR_URL` with your real site URL once you have it (e.g. `https://rutin.vercel.app`, or your custom domain later).
+There are three spots — `og:image`, `og:url`, and `twitter:image`.
+Until you do this, links you share on Facebook/WhatsApp will still work fine, they just won't show the preview card image.

+**2. Analytics**
+`js/app.js` has a `GA_MEASUREMENT_ID` constant at the top, right under the Formspree one.
+Create a free GA4 property at analytics.google.com, grab the Measurement ID (`G-XXXXXXXXXX`) from Admin → Data Streams → Web, and paste it in.
+Until then, no analytics script loads at all — nothing is tracked.
+Once it's set, you'll get pageviews plus four custom events: `quiz_start`, `quiz_complete`, `premium_interest` (someone tapped the locked premium block), and `waitlist_signup` — each tagged with which language the visitor was using.

+**3. Favicon + footer link**
+Already done — `assets/favicon-source.svg` / `favicon.ico` /
+`apple-touch-icon.png` are wired into `index.html`, and the footer now links to your YouTube channel (Tunnel of Mahin's Thought).
+If the channel URL is ever different from `youtube.com/@tunnelofmahinsthought`, update the `<a>` tag in the footer of `index.html`.

 ## Turning on real email capture (Formspree)